the-anna-project/annad/doc/concept/connection.md

    available.
 This is the most weak way to create new connections, because it does not consider any additional information.

-### lookup TODO
+### lookup
 The process of looking up connections is triggered on demand and thus must be optimized for fast execution.

-When information is provided in the form of input, and there does a connection path for the current input sequence exist, the information ID of the input sequence is fetched.
-This information ID links to some meta data associated with this input sequence, which also contains CLG tree IDs.
-Using such CLG tree IDs it is possible to lookup the connection path of behaviors.
-Within each CLG's scope a lookup happens to fetch all the peers that needs to be known to forward signals to.
+The lookup of connections happens within each CLG's execution scope to fetch all the peers that needs to be known to forward signals to.
+Connections will be looked up, eventually using provided input, if any.
+The decision about which connections to use will be calculated based on weights being applied on the connections.

 ### data structure
 Designing a data structure is quite important.
 Smart systems need to store